tramleit/uitripled/public/md/native-avatar-expand.md

 ---
-title: Minimal Resume
+title: Native Avatar Expand
-description: Vercel-inspired minimal resume with clean typography and grid layout
+description: Avatar component that expands to reveal the name on click with smooth animations.
 component: true
 ---